Rachel Smith – Artistic Director and violin

 From 2008 until 2010, Rachel was Principal First Violin in the Queensland Symphony Orchestra, which she joined as a member of the first violin section in 1997.

-A keen chamber musician, Rachel is the founding Artistic Director of the Stradbroke Chamber Music Festival, now about to enter its tenth year.
+A keen chamber musician, Rachel is the founding Artistic Director of the Stradbroke Chamber Music Festival, about to enter its thirteenth year.
 Apart from presenting concerts, the festival incorporates an education program for younger school students who live on North Stradbroke Island, as well as an intensive chamber music program for tertiary students.

 Rachel has taught and coached extensively from beginner to tertiary level.
 She has been on staff at the Queensland Conservatorium of Music and the Southern Cross Soloists Winter School.